Don Bosco Technical Institute, Victorias

 Being a technical school its students can graduate in four years with a high school diploma and a certificate indicating the technology course taken by combining college-preparatory academic courses and technical education.
 Before going on to Grade 9, the student must choose from three technology courses to continue with throughout the next two years.

 The school is located in Victorias City, 34 kilometers away from Bacolod City, the capital of the province of Negros Occidental.
 The school is situated in a 4 ha campus near one of the biggest sugar milling companies in the world, Victorias Milling Company (VMC).

 History

 Don Bosco Technical Institute-Victorias was founded in 1951 in Victorias City, Negros Occidental.
 It is the second Salesian educational institution founded in the Philippines.
 St. John Bosco Academy (Don Bosco Technical Institute, Tarlac) which was established in 1947 in Tarlac, Tarlac was the first to be established, and subsequently followed by other Don Bosco schools in Mandaluyong (1953), Cebu (1954), Makati (1954) and eventually Pampanga (1956).

 The school was initially intended to provide technical education for the sons of Victorias Milling Company (VMC) employees.
 However, as years passed by, the school decided to accept boys outside of VMC.

-It was named after the founder of the Salesian Society, Saint John Bosco, who was a 19th-century Italian priest who established technical schools to give boys the skills they need to be craftsmen and leaders.
+It was named after the founder of the Salesian Society, John Bosco, who was a 19th-century Italian priest who established technical schools to give boys the skills they need to be craftsmen and leaders.